KARAN-D05/Gate-Level-Perceptron/README.md

   - [Detector v0.1](Detector_v0.1) -> Recognizes the exact pattern and super-patterns if they are outside the boundary set up by weights-grid.
   - [Detector v0.2](Detector_v0.2) -> Classifies the input as a sub-pattern, super-pattern, anti-pattern or equivalence precisely through a 2-POV logical analysis.

 - **`Version 1`**: Pop-count based judgement against a variable Threshold instead of perfect equivalence check, takes us one step closer to self-learning adaptive machines.
-Decision boundary of the system can be altered.
-  - [Detector_v1.0](Detector_v1.0) -> Recognizes the pattern if total number of matched pixels are greater than the set threshold.
+  - [Detector_v1.0](Detector_v1.0) -> Recognizes the pattern if total number of matched pixels are greater than the set threshold which can vary giving us ability to control the decision output.

 <p align="center">
   <img src="Detector_v1.0/images/Recognition.png" alt="Recognition" width="900">